 Kingsley Osbern Foster, a patriarchal figure in the Nugent annals was in turn army officer, church warden, justice of the peace, town councillor, county councillor, car collector, amateur astronomer and more.
 Together with his wife, Constance Jemima (née Birch), their most deserving accolade, as far as this website is concerned, is that two of their children, son Osbern and daughter Gladys, married children of Oliver and Mary Nugent of Antigua: Catherine Mary Monica (married in 1906) and George Oliver (1910) respectively.
 Both marriages took place at St John’s: Osbern and Monica Nugent were married at St John’s cathedral church in Antigua in 1906 while Gladys married George Nugent at St John’s, Redhill in 1910.
 It is likely that George met Gladys while visiting his brother-in-law’s parents at their Redhill home.
-A large number of Nugents and Fosters, Stephens, Earle, King, Robertson, Fowler and others are descended from this couple.
+A large number of Nugents and Fosters, as well as Stephens, Earles, Kings, Robertsons and others are descended from this couple.

 As far as I know, Kingsley and Constance never visited Antigua.
 They do not appear in the picture of Osbern’s marriage to Monica (see Scotts Hill page).
 Nor were Oliver and Mary Nugent, who spent most of their lives in Antigua, present when George married Gladys.
 Gladys and George Nugent were my grandparents.

 Kingsley was born at Hartley Witney, Hampshire, in 1847, and schooled on the island of Guernsey where he subsequently joined the Royal Guernsey Militia.
-Transferring his commission to the King’s Own, he met and married Constance Birch, the daughter of a landowning family from Armitage, Cannock Chase in 1879.
+Transferring his commission to the King’s Own Staffordshire Militia, he met and married Constance Birch, the daughter of a landowning family from Armitage, Cannock Chase in 1879.
 When her father died she inherited a quarter share of his estate valued at £126,038.

 There was a time when the many grandchildren of the couple circulated what were known as the Shenley Annals to enable the large family keep in touch with each other by sharing news.
 Memoirs of their daughter, Muriel Foster, and grandson, Lt Col. Kingsley Foster, as well as their son-in-law, George Oliver, and grandson Oliver Nugent CBE are told elsewhere on this website.